bicced/ReadmeCryptoPriceChart/README.md

 # readme-crypto-price-chart

-A minimal implementation for periodically updated live crypto price charts embedded directly in your README.
-The prices are sourced from CoinGecko's free public APIs and automatically updated using GitHub workflows.
+A minimal implementation for live crypto price charts embedded directly in your README.
+The prices are sourced from CoinGecko's free public APIs and automatically periodically updated using GitHub workflows.

 ## Chart Data
 <!-- CHART_START -->